Considerations on anomalous photon and Z-boson self-couplings from the Born-Infeld weak hypercharge action: Constraining the Born-Infeld parameter

-The $\omega_{M}$ and $\omega_{BI}$ are, respectively, the frequencies associated with the (same) wavelength, $\lambda$, in the Maxwellian and Born-Infeld cases, whereas $\alpha$ is the angle between the wave vector, ${\bf k}$, and the external magnetic field.
-Notice that there is no redshift whenever the wave propagates along the ${\bf B}$-field direction; on the other hand, the maximal value for the redshift occurs in the case the wave propagates along a direction orthogonal to ${\bf B}$.
-By considering the bound given in (\ref{sqrtbetabound}), let us take $\beta \sim 10^{19} \, \mbox{T}$.
-With an external magnetic field typical of the era between the Electroweak and QCD phase transitions, $|{\bf B}| \sim 10^{17} \, \mbox{T}$, and considering the situation of maximal redshift $(\cos \alpha = 0)$ , the latter is estimated to be of the order of $9.39$ Hz in the radio-frequency region, and $9.39 \times 10^{12}$ Hz in the X-ray domain.
+By using $\beta \sim 10^{19} \, \mbox{T}$ and an external magnetic field typical of the era between the Electroweak and QCD phase transitions, $|{\bf B}| \sim 10^{17} \, \mbox{T}$, and considering the situation of maximal redshift $(\cos \alpha = 0)$ , the latter is estimated to be of the order of $9.39$ Hz in the radio-frequency region, and $9.39 \times 10^{12}$ Hz in the X-ray domain.
 Under these conditions, the ratio between (\ref{Deltaomega}) and $\omega_{M}$ corresponds to $\Delta\omega/\omega_{M}\sim 0.005 \%$.
-The dispersion relations worked out in Section V of \cite{MJNevesPRD2021} for the generalized Born-Infeld action might potentially exhibit dichroism for the power $p$ in the range $0 < p < 0.5$ .
+The dispersion relations worked out in Section V of ref. \cite{MJNevesPRD2021} for the generalized Born-Infeld action might potentially exhibit dichroism for the power $p$ in the range $0 < p < 0.5$ .
 For that, the inequality below should be satisfied :

-However, in view of the bound $\beta > 4.11 \times 10^{18} \, \mbox{T}$ and considering that magnetic fields with magnitude above $\beta$ destabilize the Higgs vacuum and, therefore, they are excluded, the relation above is never fulfilled for $0 < p < 0.5$.
-We then conclude that, with the $\beta$-parameter bounded from below as in (\ref{sqrtbetabound}), our generalized Born-Infeld action exhibits birefringence for $p$ different from $0.5$ (the original Born-Infeld does not exhibit birefringence), but dichroism never takes place over the whole range of $p \, (0<p<1)$ if we constrain $\beta$ using the $Z$-boson decay into three photons.
+However, in view of the bound $\beta \gtrsim \, 10^{19} \, \mbox{T}$ and considering that magnetic fields with magnitude above $\beta$ destabilize the Higgs vacuum and, therefore, they are excluded, the relation above is never fulfilled for $0 < p < 0.5$.
+We then conclude that, with these constraints for the $\beta$-parameter, our generalized Born-Infeld action exhibits birefringence for $p$ different from $0.5$ (the original Born-Infeld does not exhibit birefringence), but dichroism never takes place over the whole range $(0<p<1)$.